nmshd/documentation/_docs_integrate/attribute-values.md

 ## IdentityFileReference

-An IdentityFileReference is a link to an enmeshed [`File`]({% link _docs_integrate/data-model-overview.md %}#files) and can be used to add a File as an Attribute of an Identity.
+An IdentityFileReference is a link to an enmeshed [File]({% link _docs_integrate/data-model-overview.md %}#file) and can be used to add a File as an Attribute of an Identity.
 One example for a use case is some kind of certificate.
+How an IdentityFileReference can be used to [exchange Files by using Attributes]({% link _docs_integrate/exchange-files-by-using-attributes.md %}) is described in the corresponding scenario documentation.

 **Properties**